-Societe Generale monitors the effectiveness of its order execution system in order to detect possible defaults or failures and to make appropriate modifications, as the case may be.
+Societe Generale monitors the efficiency of its order execution system in order to detect possible defaults or failures and to make appropriate modifications when necessary.

 For its retail banking and private banking clients, Societe Generale requests brokers to attest they are implementing all the measures to achieve the best execution for the orders transmitted.
 In addition, SG relies on a set of controls based on statistical samples of executions obtained through the services of its brokers, including the following:

 - Analysis of prices obtained with the brokers